DeepCISO/demo-aitextgen-2022-01-31/README.md

 * Inputs: `model.txt`
 * Outputs: `trained_model/*` and `aitextgen.tokenizer.json`

 Finetunes GPT Neo 125M by ElutherAI with pretty lean settings.
 Should be viable to run on headless systems with 3GB+ of vRAM, or non-headless (headfull?) systems with 4GB+ vRAM.
 Also should run on CPU, albeit slowly.
-Messing with these to learn more about accuracy, hence the disposable repository being used here as well as the small model, old dataset, etc.
+Messing with these to learn more about accuracy, hence the disposable repository being used here.

-#### 3. run_model.py

-* Inputs: `trained_model/*` and `aitextgen.tokenizer.json`
-* Outputs: to console

-Runs finetuned model - quickly producing memetastic results.
-In the dataset used (kinda meh, all lowercased, 27MB, only tweets, as above ...) here is the loss at arbitrary points during training:
+In the private dataset used (kinda meh, all lowercased, 27MB, only tweets, as above ...) here is the loss at arbitrary points during training for my future self and any observers:

 * Start: usually in the 7-8 range
 * Step 2500: ~6.3